 2 The amendments in the Workers’ Compensation and Rehabilitation (Scales of Fees) Amendment Regulations (No. 3) 2004 published in Gazette 4 Jan 2005 p.
-6-14 has no effect because of an error in the reference to the principal regulations to be amended.
+6-14 have no effect because of an error in the reference to the principal regulations to be amended.

 3 Now known as the Workers’ Compensation and Injury Management (Scales of Fees) Regulations 1998; citation changed (see note under r.
 1).